Reading time: 2 minutes

 - Where is fear or doubt holding me back?

 Don’t get me wrong.
-Answering these questions isn’t about denying challenges.
-But every small choice to act, even when fear is present, sends a signal to the brain: I am capable.
-And this internal “yes” grows stronger with repetition.
+Answering these questions isn’t about ignoring the challenges.
+But every small choice to act, even when fear is present, sends a clear message to your brain: I can do this.
+And over time, that belief grows stronger.